 - increasing awareness of the role of copyright and copyright collecting societies

 - setting out the standards of service that members and licensees can expect from collecting societies

 - ensuring that members and licensees have access to efficient, fair and low-cost procedures for complaints and disputes

-Collecting societies’ compliance with the Code of Conduct is reviewed each year by the Code Reviewer.
+Each collecting society’s compliance with the Code is reviewed annually by the Code Compliance Reviewer.

 The process includes:

 - a report by each society on its compliance with the Code

 - a call for submissions from members, licensees and others affected by the activities of copyright collecting societies